realA10001986/Flux-Capacitor/README.md

 If that fails, the way to enter the Config Portal depends on whether the device is in access point mode or not.
 - If it is in access point mode (and your handheld/computer is connected to the WiFi network "FC-AP"), navigate your browser to http://192.168.4.1
-- Otherwise type *90 followed by OK on the remote control and listen, the IP address will be spoken out loud.
+- Otherwise type *90 followed by OK on the supplied remote control and listen, the IP address will be spoken out loud.

 In the main menu, click on "Setup" to configure your Flux Capacitor.